Feedback on my training at SAE Institute Paris

 - Summarize the literature and provide references

-- Present solutions, analysis, try to get a more global view, and don't hesitate to talk about related subjects.
+- Present solutions, analysis, try to have a more global vision, and don't hesitate to talk about related subjects.

 - If applicable, test, do a little research yourself to go further, detail test protocols, integrate graphs, measurements, calculations, whatever (I've done that before).